apache/nuttx/configs/README.txt

   on an Atmel AT90USB1286 MCU.

 configs/tm4c123g-launchpad
-  This is the port of NuttX to the Tiva TM4C123G LaunchPad.
+  This is the port of NuttX to the Tiva® TM4C123G LaunchPad.
 The Tiva® TM4C123G LaunchPad Evaluation Board is a low-cost evaluation platform for ARM® Cortex™-M4F-based microcontrollers from Texas Instruments.